USNofSOT/Paul/README.md

 load-dotenv     0.1.0

+Updated Bot setup:

+main.py starts the bot which is located in the core\bot.py file utils folder holds utility classes that are imported to the cog based commands as needed. cogs holds the individual command files the bot runs from.

-Structure of the bot is as follows:
+Structure of the paul.py bot is as follows:

 paul.py is the main code of the bot, all areas should be commented in:
 """ Imports - 0 """ - brings in libraries as needed